 If that is not played from the network with the npr programme being aired over the npr member station, the station (KCSM-Jazz 91) is supposed to read that over the air in its entirety per their contract with npr.
 Is KCSM doing that each time they broadcast a npr programme during pledge drives?
 I don’t think so.
 Well, you couldn’t prove it by me and I was listening for it.
 And I bring all this up because I was waiting to hear the npr funding credits which would tell me that they are a npr member station.
 I heard part of a npr funding credit once when they were airing the Nancy Wilson hosted npr programme, but that was the only time.
 I haven’t heard anything since.
 The point is: npr does not want the local stations taking credit for their content or being lax about airing the funding credits.
 Personally, I always preferred to hear it from the network rather than to hear the local guy slur and mumble his way though it — loose dentures? — as they did on KQED-FM.
 I never did understand why KQED cut it off from the network and had Norm read it instead.
 KALW played the network version, which sounded far superior and professional.

-Hopefully KCSM-Jazz 91 Radio will be around for a long time as they are an excellent jazz station.
-And they could have less pledge drives if they got rid of their needless npr membership fee(s) they’re paying.
+KCSM-Jazz 91 Radio could have less pledge drives if they got rid of their needless npr membership fee(s) they’re paying.
 They don’t need it.
 Why pay for something you don’t use, except on the odd occasion?
 Occasionally during a pledge drive.
 At least to me, that seems like a waste of money.
 And a npr membership fee is not cheap.
 Then, again, there’s the additional fee for the npr programme they take during pledge time.
 KCSM-Jazz 91 could easily pay a lot less by buying jazz CDs or the like of a similar nature to npr’s jazz programmes and play those on the odd occasion during pledge time.
 Mi amigo/My friend had these speculative thoughts on this: He says that KCSM is probably keeping their npr membership for safe-keeping because if they were to cancel it and then later want to air npr programming and reapply to npr, their application might not be approved because of too many npr member stations in the Bay Area market.
 That makes sense to me.
 From the list I saw, there are already 4 npr member stations in the Bay Area, including KCSM-Jazz 91.
 And there are over 1,000 npr member stations in the non-United States.
+UPDATE: They’re using their npr member station fee for the npr jazz programming they buy/broadcast from the network (npr) in the District of Columbia, my former home city.

 Or they could re-air all or part of some of Chuy’s in-studio interviews that I’ve heard in the afternoons with jazz artists visiting the Bay Area.
 It would be so much cheaper than a npr membership/fees with no funding credits to play or read.
 It would give KCSM-Jazz 91 more air time, and Chuy’s interviews are KCSM’s own locally-produced programming.
 Something to consider.